 During the evening of the 5th December, children are very excited and watch for St. Nicholas (Svatý Mikuláš) to arrive.
 He normally is accompanied by one or more angels and one or more devils.
-He asks the children if they've been good all year and also asks them to sing a song or recite a poem, and gives them a basket of presents (often containing chocolate and fruit).
-The basket normally contains small present similar to the stockings that children receive in the UK on Christmas day.
-The main presents are often opened on Christmas eve, during the evening.
+He asks the children if they've been good all year and also asks them to sing a song or recite a poem, and gives them a basket of presents, often containing chocolate and fruit.
+If you've been naughty, the devil might give you a lump of coal.
+Like in the The Netherlands and some other European countries, St Nicholas' Day is a very separate holiday than Christmas.

 In the Czech language Happy/Merry Christmas is 'Veselé Vánoce'.
 Happy/Merry Christmas in lots more languages.

-The main celebrations are on Christmas Eve.
+The main Christmas celebrations are on Christmas Eve.
 Some people fast during Christmas Eve in the hope that they will see a vision of 'the golden pig' appear on the wall before dinner!
 This is meant to be a sign of good luck!